Felix-Pedro/CommitCraft/docs/recipes.md

 CommitCraft --refact
 ```

-**Result:** The AI receives a hint like "This commit focous on fixing a bug" along with the diff.
+**Result:** The AI receives a hint like "This commit focus on fixing a bug" along with the diff.

 ### Detailed Usage (Description Flags)